Volunteering with The Riverwood Conservancy

 We're looking for individuals 18 years of age and older to fill the following roles.

-Our Education Naturally programs engage elementary classes in active, outdoor programs at Riverwood.
-Volunteers with this program support students during hikes on Riverwood’s trails in all weather; assist with setup and hands-on activities; and ensure all participants are safe, well-engaged, and supervised at all times.
-This is a great opportunity for retired teachers, or those aspiring to be teachers.
+Our Education Naturally program engages elementary classes from K-8 in active, outdoor programs at Riverwood.
+Volunteers with this program support students during hikes on Riverwood’s trails in all weather, assisting with setup, hands-on activities, and ensuring all participants are safe, well-engaged, and supervised at all times.
+This is a great volunteer opportunity for retired teachers, or those aspiring to be teachers.

-* Please note that a Vulnerable Sector Police Record check is required for this position.
+* Please note that a Vulnerable Sector Police Record check required for this position.

 Our Summer High School Volunteer Program is open to secondary students who want to have fun outdoors, be part of a team, and meet new people.
 The program is particularly helpful for students looking to complete their mandatory community service hours.